danmcelroy/VoSeq/README.rst

 virtual environments installed.
 Python3 is recommended.

 **Step 1: get VoSeq.**
-Clone or `download <https://github.com/carlosp420/VoSeq/releases>`__ VoSeq to your prefered directory.
+Clone or `download <https://github.com/carlosp420/VoSeq/releases>`__ VoSeq to your preferred directory.

 **Step 2: create a virtual environment and install dependencies.**
-To ensure that all the dependancies will work without conflict, it is best to install them within a virtual environment.
+To ensure that all the dependencies will work without conflict, it is best to install them within a virtual environment.

 .. code:: shell

-    mkvirtualenv -p /usr/bin/python voseq_environment
+    mkvirtualenv -p /usr/bin/python3 voseq_environment
     cd /path/to/VoSeq
     workon voseq_environment
     pip install -r requirements/testing.txt